Mannukkul Vairam: Reception

 Mannukkul Vairam was released on 12 December 1986.
 The Indian Express praised Manoj Kumar's "treatment of caste discrimination is [..] subdued".
 Jayamanmadhan of Kalki wrote after coming out it gave a feeling of watching an old Bharathiraja film albeit satisfied.
-Balumani of Anna praised acting, humour, music, cinematography, direction and appreciated Motherland Pictures for making a film conveying social message.
+Balumani of Anna praised the acting, humour, music, cinematography, direction and appreciated Motherland Pictures for making a film conveying social message.
 Kovaithambi said the film ran for 50 days in theatres, and though it was not that successful, it gave him the satisfaction of working with Sivaji Ganesan.